 Orvis is a name that’s as synonymous with fly fishing as Kleenex is with facial tissue.
 I learned to fly fish through an Orvis sponsored program, on Orvis gear.
 It’s an effective marketing tool!

-The Hydros reel from Orvis features an oversized arbor for hyper speed retrieval rates and a sealed drag and bearing system.
+The Clearwater reel from Orvis features an oversized arbor for hyper speed retrieval rates and a sealed drag and bearing system.

 You can be sure with a legacy brand like Orvis that their reels will be of the highest quality.
 The Hydros SL features low tolerance machining, a large drag knob, and a narrow spool to minimize line stacking.